pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-7-entity-formation-compliance-bible.md

 - [ ] Financial reporting
 - [ ] Cash management

-**[Your Organization] Monthly Tasks**: Complete all monthly compliance and operational tasks for all entities.
+**OHU-PNR Monthly Tasks**: Complete all monthly compliance and operational tasks for all entities.

 ### Quarterly Requirements